joeproit/joeproit/README.md

-# Hey there, I'm JoePro / Kow! 👋
+# Hey there, I'm JoePro 👋

 > *"Tech should liberate people, not trap them."*